-If your legal residence or principal place of business or principal office or agency is outside the United States, file with the Department of the Treasury, Internal Revenue Service Center, Austin, TX 73301.
+If your legal residence or principal place of business, or principal office or agency, is outside the United States, use the following address.

+Department of the Treasury Internal Revenue Service Center Austin, TX 73301

 State and local tax departments.
 Contact the applicable state and local tax department as necessary for reporting requirements and where to file.